 To calculate tune shift with amplitude, one need to use the following command:

-AmplitudeTuneShiftFlag nxpoint nypoint nturn xmax ymax delta
+AmplitudeTuneShiftFlag nudx_file nudz_file nxpoint nypoint nturn xmax ymax delta

 For example:

-AmplitudeTuneShiftFlag 50 30 516 0.035 0.02 0.0
+AmplitudeTuneShiftFlag nudx.out nudz.out 50 30 516 0.035 0.02 0.0

 The meaning of parameters and default values of command “AmplitudeTuneShiftFlag” are shown in Table 2.
 If user only use command AmplitudeTuneShiftFlag without parameters, then the code will use all the default values.